awslabs/amazon-redshift-utils/src/RedshiftAutomation/README.md

 ## Manually executing the Lambda Function

-These utilites are configured to run via CloudWatch Scheduled Events.
+These utilities are configured to run via CloudWatch Scheduled Events.
 You will see that each of the scheduled events includes a payload of input which enables the function to download the configuration and run the correct utility per-instance:

 __To run the Column Encoding Utility__